Yaselley/multi-MDD-LID/readme.md

 ```
 Replace /path/to/model_checkpoint and /path/to/test.csv with the appropriate paths.

-5.**Change Experiments Set-up**
+5.**Change Experiments Set-up**:For easy interaction, config.json has many variables that control the model setup.

-For easy interaction, config.json has many variables that control the model setup.
+6.**Data Structure**: